-Changing Strangers into Neighbors and Neighbors into friends.
+Changing Strangers into Neighbors and Neighbors into Friends.

 All volunteers and neighbors are connectors and all volunteer services are free.
-Volunteer support can include help with chores or socialization, or classes at a nearby church or in a neighbor’s home.
+Volunteer support can include help with chores or socialization, or attending classes at a nearby church or in a neighbor’s home.

-A local resident serves as a paid Community Connector; developing the volunteer/connector cohort, planning activities and acting as program cheerleader.
+A local resident serves as a paid Community Connector, developing the volunteer/connector cohort, planning activities and acting as program cheerleader.

 Neighborhood residents serve as an advisory board and help keep the program relevant to participant needs.

 To age in community with optimum wellbeing, more than home healthcare services are needed -- help with grocery shopping or mowing the lawn, a ride to the local museum or the dentist, a friendly visit -- these are all examples of support that can be provided by volunteers to help a senior live independently longer.

 For a neighborhood that does not have a traditional senior center, a network of friendly and supportive neighborhood volunteers is an exciting alternative.

 Copyright © 2022 Cayuga Neighborhood Improvement Association - All Rights Reserved.